Pooch41/Pooch41/README.md

 ## 🎲 About Me

 * I leverage my previous experience in the mobile games industry to approach technical challenges with a blend of creative problem-solving and focus on product stability.
-* Avid tabletop gamer and fantasy nerd (which is why I love building Kobold Keeper!)
+* Avid tabletop gamer and fantasy nerd.
-* Obsessed with metal music and video games.
+* Into with metal and video games, and minies.

 ## 📫 Connect with Me